hillwithsmallfields/orgbookchapterverse/README.md

 # orgbookchapterverse

-Get text from an org-mode file structured as book, chapter and verse
+Get text from an [org-mode](https://orgmode.org/) file structured as book, chapter and verse (such as Bible text).